verbeemen/NLP--text_generators/README.md

-# NLP - N-Gram text generation
+# NLP - N-Gram Text Generator

-This is a simple N-Gram text generation model.
+This project is a simple N-Gram text generator.